ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 3. **Add Compliance Threshold Alerts** to notify your team when compliance drops below acceptable levels.

-I've found that mastering these advanced techniques is what separates good GRC professionals from great ones.
-They enable you to go beyond reporting compliance data to actually driving meaningful improvements in your organization's security posture.
+These advanced techniques enable you to go beyond reporting compliance data to driving meaningful improvements in your organization's security posture.

-Feel free to reach out with questions as you build your compliance dashboard.
-We've all been beginners in GRC, and I'm here to help you grow into the compliance visualization expert your organization needs!

 ## Additional Resources